universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

 1. Navigate to the Job Composer.

-    Depending on the progress of other attendees you will see the default two jobs, and potentially some other users job scripts.
+    Depending on your history on the cluster, you might already see some jobs templates, or other scripts already available.

 2. Navigating to Templates